 Bloom Time: Early spring

-Dianthus barbatus is a herbaceous biennial or short-lived perennial plant growing up to 3 feet (90 cm) tall.
-The leaves are green to glaucous blue-green, tapered, up to 4 inches (10 cm) long and up to 0.8 inch (2 cm) wide.
-The flowers are produced in a dense cluster of up to 30 at the top of the stems and have a spicy, clove-like scent.
-Each flower is 1.2 inches (3 cm) in diameter with five petals with serrated edges.
+Dianthus barbatus is a herbaceous biennial or short-lived perennial plant that grows up to 3 feet (90 cm) tall.
+Leaves are green to glaucous blue-green, tapered, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
+Flowers are produced at the top of the stems in a dense cluster of up to 30.
+They have a spicy clove-like scent.
+Each flower is 1.2 inches (3 cm) in diameter, with five petals with serrated edges.
 Wild plants produce red flowers with a white base, but colors in cultivars range from white, pink, red, and purple to variegated patterns.
-The gorgeous flowers bloom in early spring and last a long time.
+The flowers appear in early spring and last a long time.

 How to Grow and Care